Emre-Sari/methodDemosInJava/README.md

     }
 }
 ```
+### Method that writes the digits of the integer that comes as a parameter to the screen;
 ### kendisine parametre olarak gelen tam sayının basamakları ekrana yazan method;
-### method that writes the digits of the integer that comes as a parameter to the screen;
 ```java
 public class findDigitNumber {
     public static void main(String[] args) {